 It all started on a Wednesday evening.
 For the last few years, I’ve been quietly working on my Master’s Degree in Creative Writing.
 It’s actually the reason this whole blog came to be and has given me a lot of neat opportunities.
 It’s also been a fair amount of work!
 But, all in good fun.
 That Wednesday evening was my Thesis Reading.
 It was the thing I’ve been working on since the first class I took at Mt.
 Mary and I had to read part of it to a room full of people to see if they liked it.

 The general consensus was positive.
 But you can check it out yourself!
 Here’s a link to the full, glorious escapade on YouTube!

 It was an evening full of words, stories, and neat ideas.
-I was one of four people reading and all the readers did a great job!
+I was one of four people reading and all the readers did a wonderfully!
 Everyone told me it was great, so we’ll go with that.
 I’m always my own worst critic, so you’ll have to take a gander at it and let me know what you think.

-After this reading, I had a celebratory beer and wings (literature!), then straight into the car to begin the epic drive (with my Dad!) to Quebec City, Canada.
+After this reading, I had a celebratory beer and wings (literature!), then went straight into the car to begin the epic drive (with my Dad!) to Quebec City, Canada.
 It was a 19-hour drive and we were starting it at 10:00pm.